yohannrub/jquery.css-transform/README.md

 // Will reset the transformation state (delete all transformations)
 $('#element').cssTransform('reset');

-// To use 3D transformations, first set a perspective value, then save the transformation state, then apply the 3D transform function
+// To add a perspective and see its effect, first set a perspective value, then save the transformation state, then apply the 3D transform function
 $('#element').css({'perspective': '400px'})
     .cssTransform('save')
     .css({'rotateX': '60deg'});